Vlad-404/travel_experiences/README.md

 # UX

 ## Idea
-Idea behind this project was to create a page where people can exchange their travel experiences.
-From grand adventures to little tips and tricks on where to dine or a hidden spot that's not so crowded and yet a must visit.
+The idea behind this project was to create a page where people can exchange their travel experiences.
+From grand adventures to little tips and tricks on where to dine, or a hidden spot that's not so crowded and yet a must visit.
-Scope of this project is to introduce the visitors to the new locations for travel, and let registered users to contribute to the ever-growing base of reviews.
+The scope of this project is to introduce the visitors to new locations for travel, and let registered users contribute to the ever-growing base of reviews.

-Purpose of this page is to be as an extension of a future project called Portals to Paradise, which is a page for a travel agency.
+The purpose of this page is to be an extension of a future project called Portals to Paradise, which is a page for a travel agency.
 On Travel experiences, any person can post a review of a place they visited as long as they are registered on the page.
 This way, visitors and registered users can get an inside view of a place they want to visit.
-Benefits of this page are:
+The benefits of this page are:
-•	visitors and users can get hands on  recommendations from people who already visited the place.
+* visitors and users can get hands on  recommendations from people who already visited the place.
-•	by separating the two pages, it doesn't look like an ad; people are more drawn to social networks than a company trying to push their product.
-Even as a link, relation to the Portals to Paradise is perfectly placed.
+* by separating the two pages, it doesn't look like an ad.
+People are more drawn to social networks than a company trying to push its product.
+Even as a link, the connection to the Portals to Paradise is perfectly placed.
-•	travel agency can sort through the user input and decide which travel arrangements to set up and advertise.
+* a travel agency can sort through the user input and decide which travel arrangements to set up and advertise.
-Thanks to a modern looking and inviting page which uses Materialize, users are drawn to contribute to the growing base of user experiences.
+* thanks to a modern looking and inviting page which uses Materialize, users are drawn to contribute to the growing base of user experiences.

-The first view on the page reveals experiences from random users to showcase the page and give the users idea how the page works.
-From there on, page is intuitive and simple to use.
+The first view on the page reveals experiences from random users to showcase the page and give the users an idea of how the page works.
+From there on, the page is intuitive and simple to use.
 Even if a visitor has trouble with the page, an about link is accessible from the always visible header.
-There's a floating icon where visitors can login, and if they are already logged in, it expands on click and gives them option to log out, access their own profile or add a new experience in 2 clicks.
+There's a floating icon where visitors can login, and if they are already logged in, it expands on click and gives them the option to log out, access their own profile or add a new experience in 2 clicks.

 I chose to make this project because of the following:
 * I like to travel.
-* By separating this page from travel agency page, people are more comfortable sharing their experiences than on some private company page.
+* by separating this page from the travel agency page, people are more comfortable sharing their experiences than on some private company page.
-* It creates a feeling of a social network seeing other people and exchanging experiences.
+* it creates a feeling of a social network seeing other people and exchanging experiences.
-* sense of satisfaction when contributing to the community and having control over your content.
+* the sense of satisfaction when contributing to the community and having control over your content.
-* Making an advertising page that isn't an advert and is actually giving to the users and visitors.
+* making an advertising page that isn't an advert and is actually giving to the users and visitors.
-* Useful data for the agency so they can have info on which arrangements to work on.
+* useful data for the agency so they can have info on which arrangements to work on.

 After visiting this page, users will be encouraged to join the community, have a better idea about the place they want to visit or maybe they would like to contribute.